 Crown Hill Speaker Series

 The Crown Hill Speaker Series returns for the 2024-25 season.
-Beginning in November 2024, we will cover fascinating topics ranging from the city’s architecture and its tie to Crown Hill, to preparing for celebrity funerals, coffin hardware history, and how to establish your own rain garden.
+We will cover fascinating topics ranging from the city’s architecture and its tie to Crown Hill, to preparing for celebrity funerals, coffin hardware history, and how to establish your own rain garden.
 We will even host our first-ever intimate concert and storytelling inside the Gothic Chapel.
 You won’t want to miss these unique opportunities!

 More Details